When to Downsize Your Home: 10 Signs It’s Time to Sell

 Even if downsizing is right for you, it’s still possible to make mistakes in the process.
 Here are some common ones to avoid:

-• Underestimating what a new home and move will cost: Home prices have appreciated 11% in recent years, so your dollar may not go as far as it once did.
-The average cost of moving under 100 miles is $1,400.
+• Underestimating what a new home and move will cost: Over the past five years, home prices have surged 54%, so your dollar may not go as far as it once did.
+The average cost of moving with a distance of 250 miles starts at $1,050.
+A long distance move can be as high as $12,700.

 • Not calculating closing costs into the decision: Closing costs typically amount to 2% to 5% of the sale price of the house.
 To get a better idea of how much you’ll owe at closing, use HomeLight’s Closing Costs Calculator.